Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Estimation

 In the previous sections, we have developed a statistical model for the time series of the observable fluorescence generated by $m$ fluorophores.
 We now address the central goal of this article: estimating $m$ with our model.
 To this end, let

 be a realization of the process $\ccdvals^{(m)}$ in \eqref{eq:full_model} that models the observable fluorescence during the measurement process.
-Practically, $y$ is obtained from a series of microscopy images (frames) by summing the camera output values over some fixed region of interest (see \cite{laitenberger_2018} for details on necessary or beneficial preprocessing steps).
+In practice, $y$ is obtained from a series of microscopy images (frames) by summing the camera output values over some fixed region of interest.
+See \cite{laitenberger_2018} for details on necessary or beneficial preprocessing steps.

 The fluorophore number $m$ will not be the only unknown parameter of $\ccdvals^{(m)}$.
 Indeed, several (or even all) of the parameters $\gamma = (m, q_{00}, \nu_0, \alpha^0, \alpha^1, \lambda, \theta)$ that describe the first two moments of $\ccdvals^{(m)}$ (see Table \ref{tab:notation}) are usually not known precisely, since the properties of the fluorophore heavily depend on the fluorophore type itself and on details of the experimental setting.
 The preferable choice is therefore to jointly estimate all values in $\gamma$, respecting the constraints that are inherent to the model.\footnote{ See the end of Section \ref{sec:fluorophore} for a general discussion of these constraints, and Section \ref{sec:alexa} for a discussion in context of the fluorophore Alexa 647.}